 This was a silly piece I wrote quickly one day and emailed (BCC) to several friends and then put on Facebook.
 The responses I received prompted me to post the piece here — not because it’s a masterful work, but because I found the consistency of the responses, especially on Facebook, so funny.

-Most of the women to whom I sent this wrote back to say “I’ve turned into my grandmother”.
+Most of the women to whom I sent this wrote back, “I’ve turned into my grandmother”.
 When I posted the piece on Facebook, I received many personal messages from women, again stating “I’ve turned into my grandmother” and “I really liked this” — yet I don’t think any one of them shared or publicly gave the piece a thumbs-up!

-Perhaps I should end this with “You know you’ve turned into your grandmother when you don’t want anyone to know you’ve turned into your grandmother!”
+Perhaps I should add to the following list one more point: “You know you’ve turned into your grandmother when you don’t want anyone to know you’ve turned into your grandmother!”

 You know you’ve turned into your grandmother when:

 - Your pockets are filled with tissues you used lightly to wipe that smudge off your iPhone because why waste, you just might need a tissue later.

 - Your large framed photos all have corners jammed with tiny photos of your spiritual teacher and images of your favorite saints.

 - Your windowsills and door jambs all hold small statues of a divine incarnation.

 - Your doorknobs, rear-view mirror, and shift lever all bear rosaries or malas; the one on the shift lever usually makes its way into your hand when you drive.